senorprogrammer/sdns/README.md

 * compiles the excutable binary
 * copies that binary to `/usr/local/bin`
-* a `.sdns.yaml` config file is copied to your home directory
+* copies a `.sdns.yaml` config file to your home directory

 Still less effort than clicking through the Network system pref to do things.